some-ip-com/open-someip-spec/src/someip-rpc.rst

 In order to transport SOME/IP messages of IP different transport protocols may be used.
 SOME/IP currently supports UDP and TCP.
 Their bindings are explained in the following sections, while Section :need:`feat_req_someip_450` discusses which transport protocol to choose.

+.. feat_req:: 🎯
+    :id: feat_req_someip_648
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+If a server runs different instances of the same service, messages belonging to different service instances shall be mapped to the service instance by the transport protocol port on the server side.

+.. feat_req:: 🎯
+    :id: feat_req_someip_664
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The receiving SOME/IP implementation must be able to receive unaligned SOME/IP messages transported by UDP or TCP.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_663
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Rationale for :need:`feat_req_someip_664`: When transporting multiple SOME/IP payloads in UDP or TCP the alignment of the payloads can be only guaranteed, if the length of every payloads is a multiple of the alignment size (e.g. 32 bits).

 .. heading:: UDP Binding
     :id: feat_req_someip_317
     :layout: focus